 Today IWJ includes a national network of more than 70 local interfaith groups, worker centers and student groups, making it the leading national organization working to strengthen the religious community's involvement in issues of workplace justice.

-IWJ members celebrated their 15th anniversary by marching with hardworking hotel workers trying to persuade Hyatt to treat them with the dignity they deserve.
+IWJ members celebrated the organization's 15th anniversary by marching with Hyatt hotel workers calling upon hotel execs to treat them with the dignity they deserve.